 Here is a small cross-section of the many contributions we have received from those currently boarding in the UK.
 We thank all those who contributed and we believe they are a great credit to their schools and boarding in all schools.

-Georgina, Year 12 pupil at Dean Close School
+Evie is at Dean Close Preparatory School

 Dropped at the gates.
 Aged 11.
 A boy.
 Narrow-minded and wrapped in cotton wool.
 Nonetheless, and in time, I became a part of boarding and boarding became a part of me.
 My name written among many before and others still to come, an honour and a role to which I serve valiantly.
-Dealt a path harder than some in life having grown without a father, instead a brotherhood between friends was born and lifelong it will remain.
+Dealt a path harder than some in life having grown up without a father, instead a brotherhood between friends was born and lifelong it will remain.
 Year after year, the ideals of discipline, independence and hard work became more predominant, eventually becoming my attitudes to schoolwork and life.
 The abundance of social events, which I now organise as part of my responsibilities, has undoubtedly equipped me with the ability to perform the art of public speaking, engage formally with confidence, whilst upholding respect, courtesy and politeness, in all social situations, shaping me into a gentleman of the highest accord.
 To me the boarding house is neither a building nor a house to sleep, or simply a place for hours of just fun and enjoyment.
 Instead it is a foundation where men and women are created from boys and girls with great passion and ardour.

-Freddie, Year 13 pupil at Dean Close School
+Maddie, Dean Close School